SMerrony/mvemg/UserGuide.md

   `Welcome to the MV/Emulator - Type HE for help`

-If you are running a debug build then a great deal of information about the internal operation of MV/Em will appear on the console where you started the emulator.
-Redirecting this information to a file instead will significantly speed up the operation of the emulator.
-Eg.
-    `./mvem SCRIPT1.TXT >mvem.log 2>&1`

 ## Emulator Commands ##
 MV/Em commands are all entered at the console terminal which behaves rather like the SCP on a real MV/10000 but